 Please note: Due to healthcare privacy laws, we cannot answer any questions pertaining to personal health information by e-mail.

-Allergy shots are often referred to as subcutaneous immunotherapy (SCIT), which means immunotherapy that’s administered through an injection under the skin.
-Each allergy shot contains various allergens that the individual is allergic to.
-The treatment begins with very small doses of allergen.
-As the allergy shot treatment progresses, each shot gives the body exposure to the allergen in greater dosages.
-The goal of the treatment is to change how the immune system behaves, which in turn lessens allergy symptom severity.
+Allergy shots are also known as subcutaneous immunotherapy (SCIT), which refers to immunotherapy that’s administered through an injection beneath the skin.
+Each allergy shot contains various allergens that the individual is known to be allergic to, and treatment begins with very small doses of those allergens.
+As the allergy shot treatment progresses, each shot gives the body a small amount of exposure to the allergen in gradually increasing dosages.
+The goal of the treatment is to slowly adjust how the immune system reacts to those allergens, which in turn lessens allergy symptom severity.

-Allergy shots work over a period of months or years.
+Allergy shots often become effective over a period of months or even years.
 The treatment begins with frequent allergy shots, typically once or twice a week, then decreases so you receive shots less often.
-The entire allergy shot build up phase will occur over a period of around three to six months, but can continue for years, depending on your allergist’s recommendations.
+The entire allergy shot build-up phase will occur over a period of about three to six months, but it can continue for years, depending on your allergist’s recommendations.
 Accelerated immunotherapy can condense this into a shorter timeframe.

 Allergy shots are approved to treat multiple types of conditions, including:

-*Unfortunately, food allergies are not treated with allergy shots due to the significant side effects and risks associated with the treatment for that usage.
+Unfortunately, food allergies are not treated with allergy shots due to the significant side effects and risks associated with the treatment for that usage.
 In addition, latex allergies and drug allergies are not effectively treated with immunotherapy.

 Before undergoing SCIT, you should speak with your allergist about what the source of your allergies.
 In most instances, the allergist may call for allergy testing using your skin or blood to better pinpoint the allergens causing your symptoms.
 They’ll also give you detailed information about allergy shots, the specific type of treatment you’ll be receiving, cost, and timeframe.

-If you decide to move forward with the treatment, we will prepare your personalized allergen extracts based on allergy testing.
+If you decide to move forward with the treatment, the allergist will prepare your personalized allergen extracts based on allergy testing.
 The allergy shots are never given at home; instead, your allergist or another medical professional will administer the shots in their office.

-In most cases, health insurance will cover allergy shot treatment since it is an FDA approved treatment.
-However, insurance coverage depends on your provider and your plan.
+In most cases, health insurance will cover allergy shot treatment because it is an FDA-approved treatment.
+However, insurance coverage will depend on your provider and your plan.
 You may have a copay or deductible you need to meet first, in which case some or all expenses may be out-of-pocket.

 Most individuals who undergo allergy shot treatment pay little to no money when the treatment is covered by insurance.
 For those that do not have coverage, SCIT therapy prices vary.

 If you would like to learn more about how allergy shots can help relieve your allergy symptoms, please make an appointment with one of our board-certified allergists to see if you are a good candidate.
 This is your first step to leading a full life without worrying about your allergies!